Amex Business Platinum vs personal Platinum – what’s the difference?

 Annual fees are refundable pro-rata if you cancel during the year.

 Annual fees are tax deductible for the percentage of spending which is done for business purposes.

-In normal times, The Platinum Card (personal) has a bonus of 30,000 Membership Rewards points.
+The Platinum Card (personal) has a bonus of 30,000 Membership Rewards points.
 Business Platinum has a bonus of 40,000 Membership Rewards points.

 The sign-up bonus rules are different between the two cards:

 - You receive the bonus on Business Platinum if you have not had any Membership Rewards card, personal or business, in the previous 13 months

 - You receive the bonus on The Platinum Card if you have not had any personal Membership Rewards card (Business cards are not counted) in the previous 24 months

 This means than an existing holder of Business Platinum could get The Platinum Card bonus but an existing holder of The Platinum Card could not get the Business Platinum bonus.